Ensono/amido.github.io/docs/testing/testing_in_nx/playwright_nx.md

 Done in 56.75s.
 ```

 One recommendation for running locally is to utilise HTML reports, a visual report on the status of all executed tests.
 When viewing HTML reports, all artifacts such as screenshots can be found in one place, alongside trace reports which are very useful in debugging tests post execution.
-See the  for more information!

-To change the reporter being used locally you can amend the ['playwright.config.ts'](#project-based-configuration) or alternatively through the CLI.
+To change the reporter being used locally you can amend the [`playwright.config.ts`](#project-based-configuration) or alternatively through the CLI.
 Through both options you can also enable the [trace viewer](https://playwright.dev/docs/trace-viewer-intro):

 ```bash
 nx e2e next-js-app-e2e --reporter=html --trace on